jasonwoodard/rustbelt/docs/atlas/vy-whitepaper.md

 **Contract:** Atlas shapes the *value surface*; Solver navigates it.

 ### 9.1 Posterior-Only Inference
 In cold-start or “no-priors” phases, VY serves as a posterior predictor: models trained on observed visits (V, N, t) produce out-of-sample predictions for unvisited stores using affluence covariates and/or neighbor smoothing.
-Predicted θ is mapped to Y via the same ECDF as observations, preserving the operational 1–5 scale.
+Predicted $\theta$ is mapped to $Y$ via the same ECDF as observations, preserving the operational 1–5 scale.
 Uncertainty is surfaced as a credibility score to guide exploitation vs exploration.

 ---